HERE'S WHAT YOU'LL FIND AT INSIDE WINEMAKING

 I began the podcast in 2014 and have slowly built up an awesome group of listeners.
 I enjoy any feedback, so email me if you have a question or concern email@example.com.
 In 2017 I came up with the idea for Deep Winemaking, which is a three-day technical immersion trip in Napa with myself and a small group in August.

 My goal is to make a short, simple to understand guide that distills the most critical aspects of professional winemaking and ignores the stuff you don't need to sweat about.
-Nobody honestly needs to understand what pH truly is to make great wine.
+Nobody honestly needs to understand what pH truly is in order to make great wine.
 In fact, nutting-off about pH and TA is time that could be better spent in the winery.
 There are plenty of schools and books that already exist to provide that education if you are interested.

 Tasting wine, and understanding how your decisions with grapes in the vineyard and winery can manipulate flavors and textures is the key.
 I'm working to create that key.